Learn everything you need to know about the entertainment content sharing platform and its native cryptocurrency, Tronix (TRX).

 - Storage layer.
 TRON features a distributed storage protocol that consists of block and state storage.
 It uses a graph database designed to allow for fast processing and easy updates.

 - Application layer.
-Developers can create and deploy dapps on this layer as well as customize and issue their own tokens.
+Developers can create and deploy dapps on this layer as well as customise and issue their own tokens.

 TRON uses a delegated proof-of-stake (DPoS) consensus system where TRON Power holders vote for the nodes they want to elect as “witnesses”.
 These witnesses are then rewarded for validating blocks on the blockchain.